Indeed Brewing Company

 Indeed Brewing Company is a microbrewery located in the Logan Park neighborhood of Northeast Minneapolis.
 It was founded in 2011 by friends Thomas Whisenand, Rachel Anderson, and Nathan Berndt.
-The three brought in Josh Bischoff, formerly a brewer at Town Hall Brewery in Minneapolis, as their head brewer.

 In August 2012, Indeed's taproom officially opened to the public and it began distributing kegged beer to bars and restaurants.
 In October 2012 they began canning and distributing their two flagship beers, Day Tripper American Pale Ale and Midnight Ryder American Black Ale, to liquor stores throughout the Minneapolis-St. Paul area.
 Indeed was one of 13 breweries to open in Minnesota in 2012 after a legislative bill allowed the creation of taprooms for breweries to sell beer on-site.
 It was the first brewery in the state to open which planned to feature a taproom to sell on-site beer from the start of operations.

 In November 2018, the brewery announced plans to expand to Milwaukee.
 A brewery and taproom in the city's Walker's Point neighborhood opened in September 2019.